abc579/simple-git-lfs-server/README.md

 - Project Directory Structure: _I really have no idea_ how to address this.
 I decided to take a look at C++ GitHub repositories but I found so many different forms and styles that I ended up very confused.
-  Game Development, OS development, HTTP Web Applications...
-In the end, I adopted a _"style"_ that sounded familiar to me, which is:

-  1. Try to create folders that represent modules.
-  2. Create a header file inside each module that contains functions declarations.
-  3. For each function in the header, create its own implementation (.cpp) file.

-  Oh well...
-The good thing about this approach is that implementation files (.cpp) are very small, so it feels good to modify them.
-Each file has its own responsibility.
-Or that was what I intended to do.

-  Also, when I need to create a new function, I know that I only have to add it in the header file and then create its corresponding cpp file.

-  Nonetheless, it has its own problems.
-I have noticed that compilation times might be slow using this approach and -which is more important- the general feel is that of chaos, or perhaps difficult to follow.
-Not to mention that, _for now,_ I did not run into a cyclic dependency...
-Is this possible?
-I feel like following this style might trigger that very undesired outcome sooner or later...

 - Decoupling: the ideal thing to do is to avoid having references to types that come from libraries.
 This way, if tomorrow we decide to